Jan 4, 2021

 However, the installation of a backwater valve may be required by your provider.
 According to IBC,

 Depending on where you live and the prevalence of sewer flooding events, your insurer may require you to install a backflow valve.
-If you have suffered substantial damage, the installation of a backwater valve may be required to get insured.
+If you have suffered substantial damage, installing a backwater valve may be required to get insured.